A family raised $20,000 in tips for their 89-year-old pizza deliveryman

 His followers loved Newey.
 They left tens of thousands of “hearts” and comments including “Oh my gosh my heart just melted” and “OMG I love him and want to give him a giant hug.”

 The Valdez family ordered pizza a few more times and requested Newey as the delivery guy.
-They posted two more doorbell videos, including one that got more than two-and-a-half-million views.
+They posted two more doorbell videos, including one that got more than 2.5 million views.

 @vendingheads